ihatemustard/no/README.md

 * `--skip`: Ignores the first N items of a sequence, repetition, or template.
 * `--version, -v`: Displays metadata or internal state information.
 * `--help, -h`: Displays the help manual and usage instructions.
+* `--unique`: Ensures every output of no is unique.

 ## Sequences & Math